Title: The Air That Angels Breathe

 “I know.
 I locked them,” Elizabeth returned.
 “John only consented to the research because we needed to have others on the city with the ATA gene, and he had the strongest one we’ve ever found.
 Carson Beckett personally promised that his genome and his DNA would never be reviewed to investigate his mutation.”
 Elizabeth prodded the young doctor away from the broken railing.
 “You will not take Colonel Sheppard off active duty, and you will not pester him about what happened today.
 If you do—I’ll send you back to Earth.”

 Jennifer opened her mouth but then closed it abruptly.
 “You know he should be examined.”

-John glanced over his shoulder and sighed.
+John glanced over his shoulder and sighed at the Air Force officer.
 “You’re not very stealthy, Lorne.
 You did pass SERE training, right?”

 Evan Lorne laughed and slid out onto the balcony.
 He offered Sheppard the t-shirt he had discarded on the pier.
 “I had Franks take your skateboard back to your quarters, sir.”

 John pulled his t-shirt over his head and nodded, purposely ignoring the dried blood on his back.
 “Thanks.
 Is this…a problem?”

 “Sir.”
 Evan frowned.
 “My younger brother has a mutation.
 You know it’s not a problem for me.”
 He sighed.
 “Though… I’ll admit to being a little jealous.”
 He shrugged when John glanced his way.
 “What pilot do you know who wouldn’t want wings?
 Jesus, that’s just made of complete and total win.”